Greg Luer: Hull City

 He was signed by Premier League club Hull City in January 2015.
 Later that month he was loaned out to League One side Port Vale.
 He made his debut in the English Football League at Vale Park on 7 February, coming on for Richard Duffy 86 minutes into a 2–2 draw with Bradford City.
 He returned to Hull after only one further substitute appearance.

 Luer made his debut for Hull City on the opening day of the 2015–16 season when he came on as a substitute for Chuba Akpom in a 2–0 win over Huddersfield Town at the KC Stadium.
 He scored his first goal for the "Tigers" in the League Cup on 11 August, scoring in a 2–2 draw with Accrington Stanley, and then went on to convert the opening penalty of Hull's subsequent penalty shoot-out victory.
 He scored the only goal of the following round two weeks later to take Hull through at home to Rochdale.

-On 9 February 2016, Luer moved to League One side Scunthorpe United on a month-long loan spell.
+On 9 February 2016, Luer moved on a month-long loan spell on League One side Scunthorpe United.
 He made one start and three substitute appearances for the "Iron", before returning to Hull City despite reports that Scunthorpe manager Nick Daws was looking to extend the loan deal.
 On 12 March 2016, Luer moved on a month-long loan to League Two side Stevenage.
 He impressed in his first five games for the club and the loan deal was extended until the end of the 2015–16 season.
 He made one appearance during the 2016–17 season, playing the first 57 minutes of a 3–1 victory over Exeter City in the EFL Cup second round before he was sidelined with a knee injury picked up during the game.

 Speaking in January 2018, Luer said that the arrival of new manager Nigel Adkins had given him a fresh start at the club, as he made a cameo appearance in Adkins's first game in charge and went on to score a hat-trick for the reserves.
 On 19 March 2018, Luer moved on loan to National League side Maidstone United until the end of the 2017–18 season.
 He was released by Hull at the end of the 2017–18 season.